lekos22/tgbot-zksync-farm/README.md

 To use this tool, you have to follow these steps

+## Prerequisites

+In this first alpha stage, this application is still not able to swap ETH but just WETH <-> USDC, so be sure to
+1. Fund a wallet from a CEX to Ethereum mainnet
+2. Do at least 1 tx on Ethereum
+3. Bridge the funds to ZKSync (I suggest Orbiter Bridge)
+4. Swap all the ETH to WETH or USDC, except for like $25 for gas fees

+Now let's move to Telegram Bot setup

 ## Telegram Instructions
 1. Search for @BotFather on Telegram
 2. /newbot -> give it a name and a handle